infiniflow/infinity/docs/references/http_api_reference.md

 **PUT** `/configs/{config_name}`

-Sets a config with value.
+Assigns a value to a config.

 ### Request